jaericho/jaericho.github.io/_posts/2020-09-08-Umbrella-Academy-2019.md

 All the while there is a countdown to the apocalypse. *(I bet Vanya is involved.)*

 I'm not trying to crap on the whole thing.
 It was entertaining, well acted, had high production value, and there were a few twists I didn't see coming.
-However, I did guess all the major plot points correctly. *(and if *I* guessed them, then they were too obvious.)*
+However, I did guess all the major plot points correctly. *(and if \*I\* guessed them, they were too obvious.)*

 I didn't guess the ending 100%, but I was correct that it was going to be a cop out. *But I knew there was going to be a season two so...that was a big hint.*